-Grillage Wizard

 Width of grillage 10.0

-Number of longitudinal bea including edge beams ams 6 🗳
+Number of longitudinal be including edge beams ams 6 🖻

-Do you require longitudina If user defined please ente Il beams to be evenly spaced or user defined. er spacing as a list below.
+Do you require longitudina If user defined please ente al beams to be evenly spaced or user defined. er spacing as a list below.

-• Evenly spaced
+Evenly spaced

 C User defined spacing

-Longitudinal spacing as 2@3;1.5;2@1 etc.
+Longitudinal spacing as

-< Back Next > Cancel Help

-< Back Next > Cancel Help

-- The width of the grillage and the number of longitudinal beams can be set on this dialog - The longitudinal beams can be evenly spaced or a user defined spacing can be set up allowing if services troughs dictate this is necessary.
+- The width of the grillage and the number of longitudinal beams can be set on this dialog. - The longitudinal beams can be evenly spaced or a user defined spacing can be specified.